 A top-fed pellet stove has a lesser chance of fire burning back into the hopper because of its pellet delivery system.
 But the combustion chamber is more likely to become impeded with ash and clinkers (the deposits caused by reheating ash).
 As a result, many manufacturers of top-fed models recommend burning high-grade, low-ash pellets.

 Bottom-fed models don’t require premium fuel because the ash and clinkers are pushed into the ash pan.
 But, with steady use, you will have to remove the ashes about once a week.
 An easy-to-use, large-capacity ash access drawer makes cleanup easier.

-Freestanding pellet stoves vs. inserts.
-A variety of styles are available in both freestanding stoves and fireplace inserts.
-Some manufacturers also make pellet-fueled furnaces and boilers that are designed to take the place of, or supplement, conventional forced-air heating systems.
+Manufacturers produces both freestanding stoves and fireplace inserts in a variety of styles.
+Some manufacturers also make pellet-fueled furnaces and boilers that will take the place of, or supplement, conventional forced-air heating systems.

 Though the physical size of a stove may be a consideration if you have limited space in which to put it, the primary issue is the heat output.
 If a pellet stove’s heat output is too little, it won’t warm a space sufficiently.
 If its output is too high, it can make a space uncomfortably warm.
 If it makes the area too warm, homeowners typically burn a smaller, smoldering fire, which is highly inefficient and causes undue pollution.